JuliaGraphs/MultilayerGraphs.jl/docs/src/index.md

 ; #hide
 ```

-The API that inspects and modifies `Layer`s will be shown below togheter with that of `Interlayer`s, since they are usually the same.
+The API that inspects and modifies `Layer`s will be shown below together with that of `Interlayer`s, since they are usually the same.
 There are of course other constructors that you may discover by typing `?Layer` in the console.

 ### Interlayers